 New Beginnings.
 Children learn about our School community and the importance of making sure our school is a safe and happy place for everyone.

 Parts of Animals .
 The children will be finding out about the physical features of different types of animals.
 They will be labelling , observing and investigating these and thinking about the five senses.

 The children will be finding out about famous people from the past ,who have contributed to our present day understanding of the importance of health and well being including Florence Nightingale and Mary Seacole.

 Please ensure your child has a PE kit in school at all times.

-PE will be on Wednesdays and Thursdays.
+PE will be on Tuesdays and Thursdays.

 Please check your child's book bag for letters and information daily.

 Home Learning Challenge Details to follow

 Bug Club will be set on Friday’s every other week please let us know if you have any trouble accessing the website and we will do our best to solve any issues.